Social Network Analysis of the Caste-Based Reservation System in India: Caste Reservation System: A Network Analysis Approach

-\paragraph*{•} Next our aim is to analyze the fall in $d^{*}_{u}$ ($u \in V_1$) as a function of the number of random bridges added in the system.
-Most social networks depict scale free degree distribution \cite{survey}, therefore, ideally we must consider both $G_1$ and $G_2$ to be scale free graphs.
-Empirically, $d^{*}_{u}$ falls at approximately the same rate, independent of whether we consider $G_1$ and $G_2$ to be scale free graphs or random graphs, as shown in Figure \ref{fig1}.
-The order and size of graphs $G_1$ and $G_2$ are kept constant for plotting both the graphs in Figure \ref{fig1}.
-Therefore, to make the analysis more tractable, we will consider $G_1$ and $G_2$ to be \emph{Erdos-Renyi} random graphs \cite{erdos} with parameters $(n_1,p_1)$ and $(n_2,p_2)$ respectively.
-Further, for every $u \in V_1$ and $v \in V_2$, the edge $\{u,v\}$ is present with probability $b$, which we term as the \emph{bridging probability}.
+Our aim is to analyze the fall in $d^{*}_{u}$ ($u \in V_1$) as a function of the number of random bridges added in the system.
+Generally, the social networks depict scale free degree distribution \cite{bamodel} i.e. $P(degree (u) = k) \propto k^{-\gamma}$, where $2 < \gamma < 3$.
+Hence, ideally we must consider both commuities to be scale free graphs.
+However, for making the analysis of social distance more tractable we will assume $G_1$ and $G_2$ to be \emph{Erdos-Renyi} random graphs \cite{erdos} with parameters $(n_1, p_1)$ and $(n_2, p_2)$.
+Empirically, the social distance i.e. $d^{*}_{u}$ falls at nearly the same rate, independent of whether we consider communities to be scale free graphs or random graphs for the same number of nodes and edges, as shown in figure 1.